oresths/tSparse/README.md

 # Accelerating Sparse Matrix-Matrix Multiplication with GPU Tensor Cores
-In this repository we provide the source code of our accelerated Sparse Matrix-Matrix multiplication (SpGEMM) implementations, which we desrcribe in our paper "Accelerating Sparse Matrix-Matrix Multiplication with GPU Tensor Cores" (under revision).
+In this repository we provide the source code of our accelerated Sparse Matrix-Matrix multiplication (SpGEMM) implementations, which we desrcribe in our paper "Accelerating Sparse Matrix-Matrix Multiplication with GPU Tensor Cores" (proofreading).

 ## How to build
 Cmake, CUDA and CUSP are required.
 Modification to the CMakeLists.txt files may be necessary, e.g. to change GPU architecture.

+Instructions:
+1. Download the source code into a folder e.g. tSparse-src.
+2. Create a folder for building the executable in the same directory as tSparse-src, e.g tSparse-release.
-Call cmake like this:
+3. Go inside tSparse-release and call cmake like this:

-"cmake ../spmm-src"
+"cmake ../tSparse-src"

-Then call make:
+4. Finally call make:

 "make -j{number of CPU cores}